AWS Kinesis Data Firehose – KDF

 • automatically monitors your nodes and drives to help you recover from failures.

-• only supports Single-AZ deployments.
+• only supported Single-AZ deployments.
+However, now supports Multi-AZ deployments.

 • replicates all the data within the data warehouse cluster when it is loaded and also continuously backs up your data to S3.